 Factory trawlers harvest during most of the fall, winter, and spring months.
 In fact, the most lucrative time to work on a factory trawler is during the Pollock A season, which extends from late January often into April.
 Factory longliners also harvest halibut, blackcod and other groundfish between March 1 and November 1.
 The majority of crab are caught during the late fall and early winter months by both individual crabbing boats and the larger crab catcher/processors.
 During the fall and spring months hundreds of boats also fish for halibut, sablefish, and a variety of species of groundfish.
 In addition, the sac roe herring fishery also takes place during spring.

-See our Alaska jobs calendar, for approximate start and stop dates of all the major fisheries.
+See our Alaska Commercial Fishing Calendar, for approximate start and stop dates of all the major fisheries.

-Check out our Alaska Job FAQ area to read about the answers to a number of typical questions regarding working in the fishing industry.
+Check out our Alaska Employment FAQ area to read about the answers to a number of typical questions regarding working in the fishing industry.